scx1332/yagna_connect/README.md

 yagna app-key list
 ```

-To extract outpound/exeunit logs from provider:
+To extract outbound or exe-unit logs from provider:

 ```
 docker ps